Svetsun/sek-exchange-rate/README.md

 - Interactive Visualizations: Grafana Cloud offers a powerful platform for visualizing data, making it easier to monitor trends and make informed decisions.
 - Versatile Data Usage: The data can be used for various tasks such as price estimations in an e-commerce store, statistics on a dashboard, and internal reporting spreadsheets.
 - This project leverages the power of AWS cloud services to provide a robust solution for monitoring and analyzing SEK exchange rates, with the added benefit of real-time visualization through Grafana Cloud.
+-
+## Project Deployment Description

+### Overview
+The deployment of this project involves setting up the infrastructure on AWS to ingest, process, store, and visualize SEK exchange rate data.
+The deployment process includes configuring AWS services, setting up automation for data updates, and ensuring the integration with Grafana Cloud for visualization.

+#### Steps for Deployment
+1. Set Up AWS Services

+- `Amazon S3`: Create S3 buckets to store raw and processed data.

+- `AWS Lambda´: Deploy Python-based Lambda functions to fetch real-time and historical exchange rate data from the API.

+- `Amazon Kinesis Data Firehose`: Configure Kinesis Data Firehose to stream data from Lambda functions to S3.

+- `AWS Glue´: Set up Glue crawlers to catalog the data stored in S3 and create Glue ETL workflows.

+- `AWS Athena`: Configure Athena to query the data cataloged by Glue.

+2. Configure EventBridge

+- Set up `EventBridge schedules` to trigger Lambda functions for hourly and daily data updates.

+- Schedule  `Glue ETL` data workflow executions to ensure timely processing and storage of data.
+3. Data Ingestion and Processing

+- Implement `Lambda` function you need.
+Ensure Lambda functions are correctly fetching data from the exchange rate API and streaming it to Kinesis Data Firehose.

+- Verify that Glue crawlers are cataloging data and Glue ETL workflows are running as scheduled.

+4. Visualization with Grafana Cloud

+- Set up `Grafana Cloud` and configure data sources to pull data from `AWS Athena`.

+- Create dashboards in Grafana to visualize real-time and/or historical SEK exchange rate data against EUR, USD, and DKK.

 ## Future Improvements